AleksandrAinidinov/small_business_solutions_final/README.md

    ```

 3. **Install dependencies**:
-   Ensure you have Next.js and pg library installed, then run:
+   Ensure you have Next.js and pg library installed, to do it run:
    ```bash
    npm install
    npm install pg
    ```

 3. **Start the application**:
-   Launch the application locally:
+   - Launch the application locally:
    ```bash
    npm run dev
    ```